Babes in Toyland (1934 film): Copyright status

-The original 79-minute Babes in Toyland is under copyright to Prime TV Inc., whose assets are currently owned by television station WPIX (and its current owners, Mission Broadcasting), with Metro-Goldwyn-Mayer (under Orion Pictures, which like MGM is now part of Amazon) still handling partial distribution rights of the film, making this one of the few films that were not part of MGM's pre-May 1986 library which Ted Turner purchased it.
+The original 79-minute Babes in Toyland is under copyright to Prime TV Inc., whose assets are currently owned by television station WPIX (and its current owners, Mission Broadcasting, and operators Nexstar Media Group), with Metro-Goldwyn-Mayer (under Orion Pictures, which like MGM is now part of Amazon) still handling partial distribution rights of the film, making this one of the few films that were not part of MGM's pre-May 1986 library which Turner Broadcasting System purchased it.

 The alternate 1950 version, March of the Wooden Soldiers, carried a copyright notice of 1934 with the claimant listed as Federal Films, then the film's proprietor.
 The Lippert version has been distributed by many home-movie and home-video companies over the decades, as if it were in the public domain.
-However, because it relies entirely on copyrighted material from the 1934 film, March of the Wooden Soldiers itself falls under the same copyright as its parent film and will not truly enter the public domain until that film's copyright expires in 2030.
-WPIX has not enforced its copyright on March of the Wooden Soldiers, effectively making the film an orphan work.